danWithABeard/snakejs/README.md

 ## Feature List

-I had so much fun working on this take home assessment, I and want to continue working on this even after submission.
+I had so much fun working on this take home assessment that I plan to continue working on this even after submission.

-As it currently exists, the MVP is a playable game with a definitive goal and end conditions.
+As it currently exists, the MVP is a playable game with a definitive goal and end condition.
 To make the player's experience even more enjoyable, I would love to add some more features later including:

 * Convert JavaScript syntax to ES6
 * Implement high score
-* Increase the snake speed every 10 points to the game's challenge
+* Increase the snake speed every 10 points to increase the game's difficulty
 * Full screen the game in the browser instead of the current "Nokia phone" experience
 * Game changes colors or patterns as the player's score increases
-* Design "game over" state with a clear restart button and display your score with the current high score
+* Design "game over" state with a clear restart button
+* Display your score at the end of the game versus the current high score